 Then in an instant, and for no apparent reason, the universe suddenly sprang into existence.
 This is that Big Bang you’ve heard so much about.
 A point containing everything that was (or would ever be) expanded, cooled, and condensed into particles.
-These particles formed atoms that got together in mind boggling numbers to create suns, planets, and moons.
+These particles got together in mind-boggling numbers to form suns and planets and moons.

-Somehow, carbon-based life forms began percolating through Earth’s oceans.
-The blind blobs of amoeba life eventually sprouted eyes and tails, and one day a fish crawled onto land.
+Miraculously, carbon-based lifeforms began percolating through Earth’s oceans.
+The blind blobs of amoeba life sprouted eyes and tails, and then one day a fish crawled onto land.
 Before you knew it apes had harnessed the power of fire and created ad agencies capable of dreaming up a thing as ghastly as the McDonald’s Playplace.